-4 Key Finding 4: Since the 2006 review of PSHE, the Sub-Panel believes that schools have been well resourced with curriculum and support materials to ensure successful and similar programmes across all schools.
+4 Chamber in Year 5.
+The secondary school curriculum then builds on this experience.
+However, the Sub-Panel concluded that continuity of Political Education from primary to secondary school was not the same across all schools Island-wide.
+Key Finding 4: Since the 2006 review of PSHE, the Sub-Panel believes that schools have been well resourced with curriculum and support materials to ensure successful and similar programmes across all schools. which is developed to take account of the individual context of each school.
 Agreed.
 5 Key Finding 5: The Year 5 States visit and Year 10 Scrutiny exercise are of great benefit to the PSHE programme and it must be ensured that all students are able to benefit from them.
 Agreed.
 6 Key Finding 6: The Sub-Panel is supportive of the inclusion of local material in other subjects so that it reinforces the information learnt within the PSHE programme.
 Agreed.
-7 Key Finding 7: The Heads of DSHE serves Secondary schools are surrently working together to sudit the The review has emphasised that teachers are fundamental to the success of the programme.
+7 Key Finding 7: The review has emphasized that teachers are fundamental to the success of the programme.
 It is not enough to rely on the curriculum structure and resources provided by the Education, Sport and Culture Department.
 A greater emphasis must be put on training teachers to deliver PSHE, with a particular focus on the local political structure.
 The Heads of PSHE across Secondary schools are currently working together to audit the teaching of their subject.
 The findings of this audit will be used to determine any training needs for PSHE teachers.
-8 Key Finding 8: The Sub-panel was concerned that schools do not have a structured allocation for PSHE post Key Stage 4.
+8 Key Finding 8: The Sub-Panel was concerned that schools do not have a structured allocation for PSHE post- Key Stage 4.
 The Sub-Panel believes that there needs to be a formal allocation of time in all schools for delivery of information, such as, how to get a social security card and planning for a pension.
-The period of compulsory education ends post Key Stage and pupils who continue opt for the courses of study which they wish to pursue.
+The period of compulsory education ends post-Key Stage and pupils who continue opt for the courses of study which they wish to pursue.
 By this stage, the Heads of PSHE believe that pupils should already have been given access to much of this information.
 Additional support, outside of schools, is provided by Careers Jersey and other specialist services such as Youth Enquiry Service based at La Motte Street.

-9 Key Finding 9: What appears to be absent is a lifelong political/citizenship education strategy, joining primary, secondary, 16-19yr olds and adult education.
-Although activity is structured in the first two phases, the Sub-Panel questioned whether it is being continued consistently into latter stages of education.
+9 Key Finding 9:

+What appears to be absent is a lifelong political/ citizenship education strategy, joining primary, secondary, 16-19 year-olds and adult education.
+Although activity is structured in the 2 phases. the Sub-Panel questioned whether it is being continued consistently into latter stages of education.
 The Sub-Panel believes it is vital that a lifelong strategy is developed in co-operation with other States departments, in particular Social Security and Home Affairs.

-Political/Citizenship education features as part of the compulsory curriculum for school age pupils.
-Post compulsory education, pupils choose their courses of study.
+Political/Citizenship education features as part of the compulsory curriculum for school-age pupils.
+Post-compulsory education, pupils choose their courses of study.
 The focus of any new and extended strategy with other States departments would need to be explored.

-10 Key Finding 10: Politicians do not have equal access to schools.
-There seems to be an adhoc approach to schools inviting politicians In general all politicians can access schools in both a formal and informal basis although it is accepted that time constraints, subject matter and availability of States members will to a large
+10 Key Finding 10: